(See also Overview of Adrenal Function.)

 Urinary and plasma dehydroepiandrosterone (DHEA) and its sulfate (DHEAS) and often plasma testosterone are elevated.

-ACTH stimulation testing and/or dexamethasone suppression testing may be done.
+Dexamethasone suppression testing and/or adrenocorticotropic hormone (ACTH) stimulation testing may be done.

-Hyperplasia is treated with dexamethasone; tumors require adrenalectomy.
+Hyperplasia is treated with corticosteroid therapy; tumors require adrenalectomy.